 "Returning this land back into production pays dividends in multiple ways as businesses are able to buy or agist more livestock, create employment, improve land and natural resource management and enhance economic returns coming out of the pastoral zone," said Minister Whetstone.

-"The Marshall Liberal Government recognises the importance of delivering primary industries training, employment and long-term business outcomes for Aboriginal people in the far north.
+"The State Government recognises the importance of delivering primary industries training, employment and long-term business outcomes for Aboriginal people in the far north.

 "This new $2.25 million funding injection into the project aims to add 50 more trainee pastoral workers who will be able to learn lifelong work and business skills.